ionrock/ionblog/pages/resume.rst

 code base, mentoring younger developers on the team and providing software to improve the lower level data plane as needed.
-Our primary task is to release Designate as a version 2 of our Cloud DNS API, deprecating two legacy code bases and enable billing.
+Our primary task is to release Designate as a version 2 of our Cloud DNS API, deprecating two legacy code bases.

  - Designed and merged a hookpoint API in upstream Designate.
 This allows applying decorators to functions via an operator's